top of page

 Services

-Connect with Marsha for writing services, including content creation, editing and personalised projects tailored to your needs.
-Also heritage and community projects, from project management, oral history collection, and exhibition planning and curation.
+projects tailored to your needs.
+Also heritage and community projects, from project management, oral history collection and training, and exhibition planning and curation.